 Normal resident bacteria in canine skin also include coagulase-negative staphylococci, streptococci, Micrococcus sp, and Acinetobacter.
 Transient bacteria in canine skin include Bacillus sp, Corynebacterium sp, Escherichia coli, Proteus mirabilis, and Pseudomonas sp.
 These organisms may play a role as secondary pathogens, but often S pseudintermedius is required for a pathologic process to ensue.
 Normal resident bacteria in feline skin include Acinetobacter sp, Micrococcus sp, coagulase-negative staphylococci, and α-hemolytic streptococci.
 Transient bacteria in feline skin include Alcaligenes sp, Bacillus sp, Escherichia coli, Proteus mirabilis, Pseudomonas sp, coagulase-positive and coagulase-negative staphylococci, and α-hemolytic streptococci.

-The most important factor in superficial pyodermas that allows a bacteria to colonize the skin surface is bacterial adherence or “stickiness” to the keratinocytes.
-Warm, moist areas on the skin, such as lip folds, facial folds, neck folds, axillary areas, dorsal or plantar interdigital areas, vulvar folds, and tail folds, often have higher bacterial counts than other areas of skin and are at an increased risk for infection.
-Pressure points, such as elbows and hocks, are prone to infections, possibly due to follicular irritation and rupture due to chronic repeated pressure.
+The most important factor in superficial pyodermas that allows a bacteria to colonize the skin surface is bacterial adherence, or “stickiness,” to the keratinocytes.
+Warm, moist areas on the skin, such as lip folds, facial folds, neck folds, axillary areas, dorsal or plantar interdigital areas, vulvar folds, and tail folds, often have higher bacterial counts than other areas of skin and are at an increased risk of infection.
+Pressure points, such as elbows and hocks, are prone to infections, possibly because of follicular irritation and rupture due to chronic repeated pressure.
 Any skin disease that changes the normally dry, desert-like environment to a more humid environment can predispose the host to overcolonization of the skin with resident and transient bacteria.